sdubeymsft/az-templates/2tier-ha-iaas-linux-webapp/README.md

 2. One [Azure Virtual Network](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview) and one subnet.
 3. One [Azure Storage](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction) Account to configure diagnostic settings for all the VMs.
 4. One Public IP Address and one Network Interface for each VM instance.
+5. One Network Security Group (NSG) for each VM to restrict in/out bound n/w traffic.
-5. All the resources are created in the same location as Resource Group.
+6. All the resources are created in the same location as Resource Group.
-6. VMs are created with [CentOS Base 7.5 images](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/overview).
+7. VMs are created with [CentOS Base 7.5 images](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/overview).

 #### [Environment Size](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes) options
 1. Small: